Fifteenth Workshop of

 The purpose of the Workshop is to bring together scholars and parliamentarians in order that research findings likely to be of practical use to parliamentarians can be presented and discussed.
 The Workshop builds on the success of the previous Workshops, the first held in Berlin in 1994 and the rest in the UK at Wroxton College, an ideal venue for international gatherings.
 Each has proved a stimulating occasion, facilitating interaction between practitioners and researchers.

 A provisional list of papers accompanies this invitation.
-The themes to be covered in the Workshop include
+The themes to be covered in the Workshop will be announced shortly.

 Papers will be circulated electronically in advance of the Workshop.
 In the panel sessions, paper givers will briefly summarise their findings, providing time for comments and questions from the floor.